Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 In-Store Services

-• Free treats at registers: Friendly staff often offer complimentary treats to well-behaved dogs (always ask before accepting)
+• Free treats at checkout: Staff members often offer complimentary treats to well-behaved dogs.
+Owners should always confirm ingredients and ask before accepting to avoid allergies or dietary issues.

-• Water stations: Some stores maintain water bowls near entrances for thirsty pups
+• Water stations: Some stores maintain water bowls near entrances to keep visiting dogs hydrated.

 Interactive Shopping Experience

-This interactive approach not only makes shopping more enjoyable but also helps ensure you purchase products your dog will actually use and enjoy.
+This interactive approach not only makes shopping more enjoyable but also helps ensure you choose products that truly suit your dog’s size, preferences, and needs.

 Breed and Size Restrictions at Petco